Engineers Week 2020

 Leixlip Water Treatment Plant will be open to pre-arranged transition year students from across the Fingal area who will be given a tour of the plant an Irish Water expert who will explain the interesting journey of water from cloud to glass.

 A screening of the Story of Water documentary was shown to engineering and media students at Carlow IT which was followed by a Q&A with Irish Water expert engineers and ‘stars’ of the documentary.

 KCLR broadcasted their current affairs programme The Way It Is with Sue Nunn live from Carlow IT.
 You can listen back at The Way It Is.

 Mayo Movie World

 Senior primary school children, as well as Tidy Towns organisations and business groups in Mayo, were invited to attend one of two screenings of the Story of Water documentary at Mayo Movie World.
 The event was followed by a Q&A session with Irish Water expert engineers and ‘stars’ of the documentary.

 Limerick for Engineering Annual Showcase

-Taking place in Shannon Airport departures hall, this event is an industry led initiative to increase the quality and quantity of engineering talent (apprentice, technicians and engineers) available in the region.
-Irish Water engineers will talk about their own careers and education, perform some fun water experiments and demonstrate how water is treated from source to tap.
+The Limerick for Engineering Annual Showcase took place in Shannon Airport departures hal.
+This annual eventl s an industry led initiative to increase the quality and quantity of engineering talent (apprentice, technicians and engineers) available in the region.
+Irish Water engineers talked about their own careers and education, performed some fun water experiments and demonstrated how water is treated from source to tap.

 Engineers Week is organised by Engineers Ireland whose STEPS programme encourages primary and post-primary students to explore the world of STEM while also promoting engineering as a career choice.
 For further information on all events taking place, visit the Engineers Week website.